Philosophy & Goals

 *In addition to the Ph.D., the program in School Psychology also has a New York State Department of Education registered Ed.D. option.
 However, that degree is not accredited by the American Psychological Association (APA), and the program has not accepted applications or admitted students to the Ed.D. program in many years.

-Goal 3: Understand and respect individual differences and differences in culture, race/ ethnicity, gender, socioeconomic status, and sexual orientation and work effectively in multicultural and pluralistic social contexts.
+Goal 3: Understand and respect individual differences and differences in culture, race/ethnicity, gender, socioeconomic status and sexual orientation and can work effectively in multicultural and pluralistic social contexts.

-Goal 5: Be actively involved in the profession and committed to professional ethics and standards and to life-long learning.
+Goal 5: Are actively involved in the profession, committed to professional ethics and standards, and to life-long learning.